onsi/ginkgo/docs/index.md

 - Programmatic filters always apply and result in a non-zero exit code.
 Any additional CLI filters only apply to the subset of specs selected by the programmatic filters.
 - When multiple CLI filters (`--label-filter`, `--focus-file/--skip-file`, `--focus/--skip`) are provided they are all ANDed together.
 The spec must satisfy the label filter query **and** any location-based filters **and** any description based filters.

+#### Avoiding filtering out all tests

+Especially for CI it is useful to fail when all tests were filtered out by accident (either via skip or typo in label filter).

+`ginkgo --fail-on-empty --label-filter mytypo ./...` will fail since no test was run.

 ### Repeating Spec Runs and Managing Flaky Specs

 Ginkgo wants to help you write reliable, deterministic, tests.
 Flaky specs - i.e. specs that fail _sometimes_ in non-deterministic or difficult to reason about ways - can be incredibly frustrating to debug and can erode faith in the value of a spec suite.